ttnick/ttnick.github.io/about.md

 later that year.
 I am currently in the last year of my master program.

-When I started at university, my main interests in the area of computer science were web development, mainly in PHP -- obviously, that is where my (former) screen name came from (and yes I have some sort of regrets for that).
+When I started at university, my main interests in the area of computer science were web development, mainly in PHP---obviously, that is where my (former) screen name came from (and yes I have some sort of regrets for that).
 However, that changed as theoretical computer science hit me.
 Especially I became obsessed with automata theory and formal languages.
 I find it still very